rraffiu/Util/DMD/DMD-workflow-notes.md

 is the Lindblad inialization and the second one is DMD run. **It import to note that at the moment the lindblad inialization code does not run on lux cluster.**

-Using the followig input for Lindblad inialization with all the earlier results saved in the directory ```Wannier``` saved relative to this input file.
+Using the followig input for Lindblad inialization with all the earlier results saved in the sub-directory ```Wannier``` saved relative to this input file.

 ```
 scissor         0.424240